 Do Leave Equal Space

-On both sides of your rug, you should leave an equal amount of floor space.
+You should leave an equal amount of floor space on both sides of your rug.
+This is a rug placement rule to follow.
 Allow yourself between eight and 24 inches on all sides.
 The most typical distance is eighteen inches, but you can get away with much less in a tiny area.
 The rug should be placed in the middle of the space.

 Do Consider More Than One Rug